-This apart, AFPL has successfully implemented the mobile technology which facilitates instant recording of collection information and other details, thereby enhancing the quality of central level monitoring.
+AFPL has adequate IT infrastructure in place to support its growing scale of operation.
+It has also successfully implemented the mobile technology which facilitates instant recording of collection information and other details, thereby enhancing the quality of central level monitoring.
 AFPL has a tablet-based loan application, appraisal, disbursement and transaction system to reduce the turnaround time along with better compliant processes.

-1Complete definition of the ratings assigned are available at www.careratings.com and other CARE publications
+1 Complete definitions of the ratings assigned are available at $\underline{www.careratings.com}$ and in other CARE publications.